Jared Remy: Legal troubles and restraining orders

 On April 4, 2000, Remy's girlfriend filed a criminal complaint against Remy for making threats.
 According to her, Remy repeatedly called her that weekend to profess his love for her and threatened to "kill her if they don't get back together."
 She did not appear in court and Remy's attorney, Peter Bella, had the case referred out for a magistrate's hearing.
 The hearing was rescheduled four times before being dismissed.

 On May 3, 2000, he was charged with possessing a hypodermic needle.

 In 2000, Guyette was granted sole custody of her and Remy's child, and Remy was not allowed to take the child out alone.
 According to her attorney, the court-appointed guardian that investigated the child's welfare found that "Jared was not doing what the court asked, that his parents were enabling him, and that Tiffany was the better parent."
 On January 21, 2001, Remy called Guyette and asked if he could take their son to a birthday party for the child of his new girlfriend.
 Guyette refused, and Remy threatened to kill her and her boyfriend.
 Guyette filed a restraining order against him that day.
 The case went to trial on June 1, 2001.
 Guyette was prepared to testify and the prosecution asked for three months in jail with three months suspended.
-Although Remy admitted to threatening Guyette and the judge, Neil Walker, admitted that probation did not seem to be working for Remy.
+Although Remy admitted to threatening Guyette, the judge, Neil Walker, admitted that probation did not seem to be working for Remy.
 The case was continued without a finding of guilt on condition Remy should remain in counseling and not violate the law any further.
 (Guyette lost custody in 2007, after the Remys prevailed in a second case, brought at a time Guyette was in another abusive relationship.)

 On April 9, 2001, he was charged with striking a man with a bottle.

 In 2001, Remy began dating 21-year-old Waltham mother, Ryan McMahon.
 At least eight times during their relationship, police reported claims Remy harassed, threatened, or physically abused her.
 In restraining-order affidavits, she alleged Remy was using steroids, cocaine, painkillers, marijuana, and alcohol.
 She refused to testify against Remy which made prosecution difficult.
 On September 18, 2002, Remy was charged with threatening to kill her.
 On July 3, 2003, McMahon told police that he had threatened to kill her several times over the preceding week, and then confronted her at work where he punched her in the back.
 He was arrested on July 4.
 He quickly posted bail and as soon as he was released, he used his cell phone to call McMahon and threaten her, which resulted in additional charges.
 On July 7, Judge Gregory C. Flynn released Remy on a $500 bail, paid by his mother, Phoebe Remy, on the condition that he move back into his parents' home and observe a curfew keeping him indoors from 6 p.m. to 6 a.m. while awaiting trial.